GL-Li/ggtiger/README.md

 ### Fill in boudaries

 We can fill in boudaies using argument `data_fill` in `geom_boundary()`.
-The argument takes a data frame that has `GEOID` as the first column and fill-in values as the second column.
+This argument takes a data frame that has `GEOID` as the first column and fill-in values as the second column.
 If the data frame is extracted using census packages such as `tidycensus` and `totalcensus`, it already has the `GEOID` column.

 ``` r
 library(tidycensus)